diana-hui-yang/cohesity-scripts/sbt/backup-ora-coh-sbt/README.md

 - -r : RMAN login (example: "rman target /", optional)
 - -p : number of channels (Optional, default is 4)
 - -l : Archive logs retain days (days to retain the local archivelogs before deleting them. default is 1 day)
-- -m : ORACLE_HOME (default is in /etc/oratab, optional.)
+- -m : ORACLE_HOME (provide ORACLE_HOME if the database is not in /etc/oratab.
+Otherwise, it is optional.)
 - -z : section size in GB (Optional, default is no section size)
-- -w : yes means preview rman backup scripts
+- -w : yes means print rman backup scripts only.
+The RMAN script is not executed

 ## VIP file content example